Dynamic Scheduling for Vehicle-to-Vehicle Communications Enhanced Federated Learning: Experiments

 \section{Experiments}

 In this section, we evaluate the performance of the proposed VEDS algorithm.
-Firstly, it is compared with the benchmarks under different vehicle speeds $v$, approximation parameters $\alpha$, and weight $V$.
+Firstly, it is compared with the benchmarks under different system parameters.
 Then, the proposed VEDS algorithm is evaluated for the CIFAR-10 image classification task \cite{cifar10}.
 Finally, the VEDS algorithm is applied to a real-world trajectory prediction dataset Argoverse \cite{Argoverse} to showcase the value in practical vehicular applications.

-\subsection{Simulation setups}
+\subsection{Simulation Setups}

+A road network is built based on SUMO \cite{SUMO}, as shown in Fig. \ref{SUMO}.
+An RSU is placed at the center of the road network.
+The vehicles move according to the Manhattan mobility model.
+At each intersection, a vehicle has a $50\%$ probability of going straight, and a $25\%$ probability of turning left or right.
+The vehicle speed is modeled by an intelligent driver model, with a maximum speed of $v^{\text{max}}$ m/s, where $v^{\text{max}}$ is a variable for the experiments.
+The speed of vehicle $m$ is controlled by the following equation:

+where $v_m$ is the instantaneous speed, $v^{\text{max}}$ is the maximum speed, $a_m$ is the instantaneous acceleration, $a^{\text{max}}$ is the maximum acceleration, $d_m'$ is the distance between vehicle $m$ and the vehicle in front of it. $d_m^{*}$ is the desired dynamical distance, calculated as

+where $d^{\text{safe}}$ is the safety distance between vehicle $m$ and the vehicle in front of it, $t^{\text{dst}}$ is the desired time headway that gives the minimum possible time to the vehicle directly in front of $m$, $\Delta v_m$ is the speed difference between $m$ and the vehicle in front of it, and $a^{\text{brak}}$ is a constant that defines the comfortable braking deceleration.